ochocinco0601/nr-labs-pathpoint/docs/guides/usage/usage.md

 In addition to the default layout behaviour described above, there are some additional toggles provided to help fine tune the presentation.
 These toggles are located at the top of the Flow, right above the Stages.

 **Unhealthy only**: Toggle this to eliminate any healthy Steps and Signals from the display.
-Only warning and critical Steps and Signals will be visible in the Flow.
-This is helpful if you need to streamline the view down only to those elements experiencing issues.
+Only warning and critical Steps and Signals will be visible in the Flow.Note that if a Step has been excluded from the rollup health calculation, it will be hidden even if it is in a warning or critical state.
+This is helpful if you need to streamline the view to include only to those elements that are degrading the state of the Flow.

 **Critical only**: Toggle this to show only the elements of the Flow that are in a critical state.
-This is helpful if you need to streamline the view down only to those elements experiencing critical issues.
+Note that if a Step has been excluded from the rollup health calculation, it will be hidden even if it is in a critical state.
+This is helpful if you need to streamline the view down only to those elements that are degrading the state of the Flow.

 **Expand all steps**: This toggle is available only in the Inline layout.
 Clicking it will expand all Steps in the Flow to show their full Signal listings.